salmonb/webfx/.github/README.md

 </div>

-You can check out the demos to see how a GitHub workflow can generate these executables.
-For example, here is the [GitHub workflow](https://github.com/webfx-demos/webfx-demo-fx2048/blob/main/.github/workflows/builds.yml) for the FX2048 demo and the [executables](https://github.com/webfx-demos/webfx-demo-fx2048/releases) that it generated.

 ## How it works

 JavaFX is used as UI toolkit.
 JavaFX can already be compiled for Desktops, Mobiles & Embed.
 WebFX is here to add the Web platform to this collection.